Pluralith/pluralith-cli/README.md

   -  This is meant for us to debug edge cases on user state without the security hazard

 ### → Module Commands
-- `pluralith install`: Installs/updates the Pluralith CLI or one of its modules to the latest version
-  - To install a specific module, pass that module's name (e.g. `pluralith install graph-module`)
+- `pluralith install`: Installs/updates the specific module whose name is passed (e.g. `pluralith install graph-module`)
-  - If no value is passed, the latest version of the CLI itself will be installed
 - `pluralith update`: Essentially the same as `install`.
 Updates existing modules, if not installed it downloads the latest release
+  - If no value is passed, the latest version of the CLI itself will be installed

 ### → Utility Commands
 - `pluralith login`: Authenticate with your API key (necessary for the CLI to work without the UI)<sup>2</sup>
 - `pluralith version`: Shows information about the current CLI version as well as additional, installed modules

+&nbsp;

 <sup>1</sup> The UI then shows a prompt that lets you confirm or deny an `apply` with hotkeys.
 <sup>2</sup> You need to be authenticated with your **API key** via `pluralith login`.
 Currently only available for closed alpha testers.
 Interested?
 Shoot us an email dan@pluralith.com